Manuel Blanco Romasanta: Trial in Allariz

 When Blanco was brought to trial, Galicia was in the middle of one of the worst famines of several that had plagued the area throughout the nineteenth century.
-The famine led to mass migrations and a noticeable increase in fears and anxiety.
+The famine led to mass migrations and a noticeable increase in fear and anxiety.
 Blanco became the subject of a historical judgment: Cause Nº 1778 The Wolfman volume 36 of the courts of Allariz.
 The litigation, based on a claim of Lycanthropy, has never been repeated in the history of Spanish law.

-Blanco admitted to thirteen murders but in his defense he said that he had been cursed and had committed them after transforming into a wolf."The first time I transformed, was in the mountains of Couso.
+Blanco admitted to thirteen murders but in his defence, he said that he had been cursed and had committed them after transforming into a wolf."The first time I transformed, was in the mountains of Couso.
 I came across two ferocious-looking wolves.
 I suddenly fell to the ground and began to feel convulsions, I rolled over three times, and a few seconds later I was a wolf.
 I was out marauding with the other two for five days, until I returned to my own body, the one you see before you today, Your Honour.
 The other two wolves came with me, who I thought were also wolves, changed into human form.
 They were from Valencia.
 One was called Antonio and the other Don Genaro.
 They too were cursed... we attacked and ate a number of people because we were hungry." — Manuel Blanco RomasantaThe prosecutor, Luciano Bastida Hernáez, asked Blanco to demonstrate the transformation for the court to which he replied that the curse only lasted for thirteen years and that he was now cured as that time had expired the previous week.
 In October 1852, Allariz doctors presented the court with a report on Blanco.
 Based heavily on phrenology, the report accused him of inventing his affliction.
-While noting that lycanthropy can be determined from a "visceral examination" and craneoscopia, the doctors found no causes or motives for his behavior."His inclination to vice is voluntary and not forced.
+While noting that lycanthropy can be determined from a "visceral examination" and craneoscopia, the doctors found no causes or motives for his behaviour."His inclination to vice is voluntary and not forced.
 The subject is not insane, dim-witted or monomaniacal, nor were these [conditions] achieved while incarcerated.
 On the contrary, he instead turns out to be a pervert, an accomplished criminal capable of anything, cool and collected and without goodness but [acts] with free will, freedom and knowledge."See C-8938 AHP Ourense (Judiciary, File 1852) "Cause 1788, the Werewolf," 1852, Historical Archives of the Kingdom of Galicia.